wp-plugins/formidable/readme.txt

    5. Install WP Mail SMPT or another similar plugin and configure the SMTP settings
    6. If none of these steps fix the problem, let me know and I’ll try to help you find the bottleneck.

-= Q. How do I make a field required? =

-A. I have tried to keep the Formidable user interface as quick and simple as possible.
-Just click on the star next to the field you would like to be required.

 = Q. How do I edit the field name? =

 A. The field and form names and descriptions are all changed with in-place edit.
 Just click on the text you would like to change, and it will turn into a text field.